CourtneyWill/devops_project/README.md

  - Run application

-    - from the root of the application type ruby init
+    - from the root of the application type "ruby init"
     - follow the onscreen promtps